Best AI Testing Tools Compared: Katalon, Testim, Applitools & 7 More (2026)

 • Smart Locators - detect changes in element attributes to keep tests stable and self-healing

-• Agentic Test Automation - builds tests automatically from natural language descriptions
+• Agentic Test Automation - builds tests automatically from natural language descriptions.
+Note this is scoped to Testim Salesforce; the Testim Web tier lists smart locators but no agentic authoring

 • AI-driven failure analysis with root cause suggestions, screenshots, and logs